How to Deploy Your First Smart Contract on Ethereum With Hardhat and Tenderly

 npx hardhat compile

-Hardhat will look for smart contracts in your contracts directory, use the compiler version we specified in the hardhat.config.js
+HardHat will look for smart contracts in your contracts directory, use the compiler version we specified in the hardhat.config.js

 file, and store the compilation result in a newly created “artifacts” directory.
 Again, if you’re versioning your project, you might want to add the artifacts